-I talked to my first stranger about the pros of cannabis this year.
-Yep, you read that.
+I talked to my first stranger about the pros of cannabis in 2019.
+Yep, you read that right.

 And if you have never openly talked with a stranger about cannabis - I can only say it was freeing.

-We both talked openly, she asked questions, made statements as to what she didn’t like about cannabis, and I explained to her there are ways to use cannabis without the high.
+We both talked openly, she asked questions, made statements as to what she didn’t like about weed, and I explained to her there are ways to use weed without the high.

-She was receptive to what I was telling her; it was a surreal conversation, one that left me feeling so excited I went out to my car, grabbed my business card and told her to visit my site.
+She was receptive to what I was telling her; it was a surreal conversation, one that left me feeling so excited!
+I ran out to my car, grabbed my business card, and told her to visit my site.